-The role of the landscaper is to build and maintain gardens, parks and other outdoor landscapes.
+The role of the landscaper is to construct and maintain gardens, parks, and other outdoor spaces.
 Their tasks include ensuring plant growth, cleaning outdoor facilities, and trimming overgrown hedges.
 They usually work for a landscaping company or as municipal employees who maintain city parks.
-A landscaper, or landscape designer, is responsible for envisioning unique outdoor spaces and working with other landscape professionals to turn their visions into public parks and gardens for people to enjoy.
+A landscape designer is responsible for envisioning unique outdoor spaces and working with other landscape professionals to turn their visions into public parks and gardens for people to enjoy.

 The duties of a landscaper include planting flowers and trees, trimming shrubs, and supervising the installation of benches, fountains, fences, and walking paths.
 They are also responsible for making sure plants grow well in the allotted area, as well as cleaning debris around patios and other areas.
 Landscapers must also oversee repairs and maintenance equipment, landscape structures, outdoor furniture, and hallways.
 In addition to these duties, landscapers must also maintain relationships with plant nurseries and garden supply companies, travel to garden sites, and work with other landscape professionals to achieve their goals.

 It is important to note that landscapers and gardeners often work closely together to achieve their goals.
 To become a successful landscaper, one must have a high school diploma or equivalent certification, as well as two years of gardening or land maintenance experience.
 It is also beneficial to have a solid knowledge of pest management and basic lawn maintenance.
 Some provinces and territories offer high school apprenticeship programs that allow high school students to work in a career as a landscape designer.